clairebarale/webpage/content/_index.md

 <img src="IMG_5296.jpg" alt="Flowers in Chania" style="max-width:30%;float:left;padding:15px">

 Hi!
 I'm Claire.
-I am a PhD Candidate in NLP at the University of Edinburgh, supervised by [Michael Rovatsos](https://www.ed.ac.uk/profile/prof-michael-rovatsos), [Nehal Bhuta](https://www.law.ed.ac.uk/people/professor-nehal-bhuta) and [Pasquale Minervini](http://www.neuralnoise.com/).
+I am a PhD candidate in NLP at the University of Edinburgh, supervised by [Michael Rovatsos](https://www.ed.ac.uk/profile/prof-michael-rovatsos), [Nehal Bhuta](https://www.law.ed.ac.uk/people/professor-nehal-bhuta).
+As part of EdinburghNLP, I have an ongoing collaboration with [Pasquale Minervini](http://www.neuralnoise.com/).
 I am also affiliated with the [Centre for Technomoral Futures](https://www.technomoralfutures.uk/).
 I am interested in topics in information extraction, indirectly supervised learning, domain-specific language models and fairness for NLP.
 During my PhD project, I am working on advancing legal information extraction with a specific focus on designing and implementing NLP-based functionalities in the legal workflow to inform, speed up and improve the transparency of the refugee claim process.

 Before starting my PhD, I worked as a financial analyst and studied at Paris Dauphine University.
 I have a background in economics and finance, and graduated with a masters of research in computer science in 2021 with a project on generating fairness through explanations in decision making.